Great Rosefinch is one of the special birds we’ll be looking for. Photo: Steve Rooke

 The wide-open spaces of the grassy steppes are a great place for wildlife and we shall be greeted by lots of birds, including Isabelline Wheatear, and Crested, Short-toed and Calandra Larks, and possibly Lesser Short-toed Lark as well.
 Nearby rocky escarpments are home to Western Rock Nuthatch, Blue Rock Thrush, Pied and Black-eared Wheatears, Black-headed, Ortolan and Rock Buntings, and Spanish and Rock Sparrows.
 One bird that should be easy to find is Ménétries’s Warbler as they are a common breeding bird in this area and as one of the first to arrive back, there should be plenty of singing males on territory at the time of our visit.
 Eastern Orphean Warbler also breeds here.
 Nights in Chachuna.

 Day 8: Today we return to Tbilisi, stopping at any sights that look promising and we will pay particular attention to the open steppe to search for a late wintering Little Bustard or a passage Demoiselle Crane.

 Arriving back at the capital, we’ll have dinner in a local restaurant.
 Legend holds that Georgia is where wine was first produced and Georgians are rightly very proud of their wine.
 We’ll have the chance to sample not only some of these vintages but also some wonderful local food.
 Night in Tbilisi.

-Day 9: We’ll transfer to the airport to connect with a flight back to London, where the tour ends later that same day.
+Day 9: We’ll have an early morning transfer back to Tbilisi airport to connect with a flight to London, where the tour ends later today.